Getting Started Methodology

 It’s not recommended to run your first test at full throttle and the maximum number of Virtual Users.
-When testing, it is critical to always be thinking comparitively.
+When testing, it is critical to always be thinking comparatively.
 Your first test should then be a baseline test.
 A baseline test is a test at an ideal number of concurrent users/requests per second and run for a long enough duration to produce a clear stable result.
-This baseline test will give you intitial performance metrics for you to compare to future test runs.
+This baseline test will give you initial performance metrics for you to compare to future test runs.
 The ability to compare will help highlight performance issues more quickly.

 Common question “What is ideal as it relates to baseline testing above?”
 Answer: A number of Virtual Users you know your system can handle well.
 If you aren’t sure, try 1 - 10 Virtual Users.

 For example: Does your application generally receive 500 concurrent users at any given time?
 You should be running your baseline tests below that.